 Dissertation to Book Network

-The Dissertation-to-Book Network brings together faculty who are working on a book-length manuscript for workshops, write-in sessions, and exchange of tips and experiences.
+Inspired by the work of turning a dissertation into a book, this network brings together any faculty who are working on a book-length manuscript for workshops, write-in sessions, and exchange of tips and experiences.
 Register here if you would like to join the network and be notified of upcoming meetings and workshops.

 Writing a book proposal is a necessary step toward publication.
 Yet, for many faculty, proposal writing is an unfamiliar professional genre.
 This program familiarizes faculty with the genre through two linked workshops.